kalyanDakkili/questionnaire-answering-tool/README.md

 2. **Async parallel processing** — Use Java 21 virtual threads to answer all questions in parallel, reducing wait time from ~N seconds to ~1 second
 3. **PostgreSQL** — Production-grade database with proper connection pooling
 4. **Streaming answers** — Show answers appearing in real-time using SSE instead of waiting for all to complete
-5. **Docker Compose** — `docker-compose up` for one-command deployment with no Java/Maven install needed
+5. **Docker Compose** — `Dockerfile` is already included for container deployment.
+Would add `docker-compose.yml` for one-command local setup with no Java/Maven install needed
 6. **Version history with diff** — Store multiple runs per questionnaire and show what changed between versions
 7. **Excel questionnaire support** — Parse XLSX files where questions are in a specific column
 8. **Answer confidence improvement** — Use BM25 ranking instead of simple keyword counting for better relevance scoring